Francine Prieto: Modeling and pageantry

 In her teen years, she showed the makings of a high-profile model and ventured into the modeling industry.
 At 13, she was fielded in the Elite Model Look Search Philippines 1994 (formerly Look of the Year) and emerged as one of the finalists, where top model Linda Evangelista flew to Manila to judge the search.
 Prieto, then known as Anna Marie Falcon, did ramp modeling and photoshoots with her stunning Eurasian features towering at 5 ft 10 in.

 A professional model at 14, she joined Bodyshots Philippines and finished as the runner-up.
 Joining the competition opened more opportunities for her in the modeling world for years.
 Prieto represented the Philippines at Miss South East Asia Peninsula International where she finished 2nd runner-up.
 In 2003, she entered Binibining Pilipinas, but managed to only crack the Top 12 despite doing well in the competition.
 Prieto then screened as a candidate for Mutya ng Pilipinas 2003, but eventually dropped her plans of entering after being offered a contract by then-giant production outfit, Seiko Films.

-Prieto has been the cover girl for FHM on three separate occasions in November 2003, October 2006, and volume 3 of its annual edition The Girls of FHM, and was constantly featured on their 100 Sexiest Women list.
+Prieto was the cover girl for FHM on three occasions in November 2003, October 2006, and volume 3 of its annual edition The Girls of FHM, and was constantly featured on their 100 Sexiest Women list.

 In 2010, Prieto became the model and face of Ever Bilena Cosmetics.

 Acting

+Being a former cast member of That's Entertainment, Prieto appeared in her first TV project entitled Criselda on ABC (now TV5).
 Prieto did several daring roles for Seiko Films together with Diana Zubiri.
 Her biggest break came when she played Queen Avria in Etheria, the second book of Encantadia.
 She has also done comic roles in Bubble Gang, where she became one of the mainstays.
 Around the same time, she played Queen Kuran, a villainess in Kamandag, and a supporting role in Codename: Asero as Aureana.
 In early 2009, she played Sheila, one of the villains in Ang Babaeng Hinugot sa Aking Tadyang.
 In the same year, she continued playing villainous roles in Mars Ravelo's Darna as Lucifera, ang Babaeng Tuod, alongside Marian Rivera in the titular role.

 After being with GMA-7 for several years, she terminated her contract in 2010, and switched to rival network ABS-CBN although was non-exclusive.
 Her first role was Mrs. Smith in Kung Tayo'y Magkakalayo.
 She then played vampire co-revolutionary leader Imelda Fontanilla in the supernatural thriller series Imortal.
 She played one of the main roles in Precious Hearts Romances Presents: Alyna as Aida Natividad/Mira Fuentes, returning later on in the series.

 In 2016, Prieto returned to GMA Network and had a part in the teleserye Oh, My Mama!